 The Bible gives a picture of the last days: “People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful … lovers of pleasure rather than lovers of God” (2 Timothy 3:2,4).

 People tend to lose faith when they don’t practice it every day.
 There are other reasons why our world appears to be less and less godly.
-Growing greed, a preoccupation with pleasure, forces from a secular media, the declining of family ties, growing immorality and the list is goes on and on.
+Growing greed, a preoccupation with pleasure, distractions from the secular media, the declining of family ties, growing immorality and the list is goes on and on.

-Then, speak faith to them and inspire them with hope in God’s Word.
+Then, speak faith to those that don’t have it and inspire them with hope in God’s Word.
 The Lord says, “so shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper [in the thing] whereto I sent it (Isaiah 55:11).

 And claim their salvation.
 In Mark 11:24 we read, “Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.”
 Verse 23 speaks of mountains removed and difficulties cleared away.
 Believe that God will grant you your request.
 “And this is the confidence that we have in him, that, if we ask anything according to his will, he hears us” (1 John 5:14).